Andy Ruiz Jr.: Rise up the ranks

 On May 14, 2016, Ruiz fought 45 year old, former world title challenger Ray Austin (29–6–4, 18 KOs) at the Sportsman's Lodge in California.
 Austin weighed 18 pounds more than Ruiz at the weigh-in.
 This was the first time in 14 professional fights that Ruiz was outweighed by his opponent.
 This was Ruiz's fourth successful defence of his WBC-NABF heavyweight title as Austin was down in round one, he injured his right hand and failed to come out of his corner for round five.
 After this bout, Ruiz increased his record to 27 wins in as many fights.

 Ruiz fought on July 16 against 42 year old Josh Gormley (22–4, 21 KOs) at the Masonic Temple in Michigan.
 Promoted by Salita Promotions.
 Ruiz won the fight via third-round TKO.

 Ruiz next fought on September 10, 2016, returning to the Tachi Palace Hotel & Casino in California to headline "Solo Boxeo Tecate" (UniMas) against 40 year old Franklin Lawrence (21–2–2, 16 KOs) for the WBC-NABF heavyweight title.
-Lawrence has won his last nine fights inside the distance dating back to 2009, with his last loss being against veteran Oliver McCall.
+Lawrence had won his last nine fights inside the distance dating back to 2009, with his last loss being against veteran Oliver McCall.
 His only other loss came in his fifth professional fight against future WBC world champion Bermane Stiverne, which was stopped after Lawrence injured his arm in round one.
 Ruiz made a successful fifth defence of his WBC-NABF title after ten one-sided rounds.
 The judges scored the fight 100–90, 99–91, and 99–91.
 The win also set up a future WBO eliminator with bout with Hughie Fury.

 It was announced after the Lawrence fight that Ruiz would fight Hughie Fury in the UK on October 29 at the Manchester Arena, on the undercard of the cancelled rematch between Tyson Fury and Wladimir Klitschko.
 The winner would be the mandatory challenger for the WBO heavyweight title.
 Two weeks later, it was reported that Ruiz had withdrawn because he did not want the fight.